kamilogerto2/webpack-react-extension-boilerplate/README.md

 <dl>
   <dt>Live-reload</dt>
   <dd>
     Your changes to CSS, HTML & JS files will be relayed instantly without having to manually reload the extension.
 This ends up saving a lot of time and improving the developer experience.
+Based on https://github.com/xpl/crx-hotreload
   </dd>
 </dl>